 Code Teaching methodologies Description MD1 Expository method/ Master class Presentation by the teacher of the contents of each topic through explanations and presentations, along with indications on sources of information and bibliography.
 The active participation of the student is promoted through activities such as debates, discussion of case studies, questions and presentations.
 The student will previously have the didactic materials, which will include objectives, syllabus, schedule and resources.
-MD2 Resolution of exercises and process and process and problems and practical extra the student must solve.
-MD4 Performing work Preparation of reports and documents in which the student must carry out bibliographic search, information gathering, document analysis, case analysis, writing and explanation of conclusions.
+MD2 Resolution of exercises and problems MD4 Performing work Preparation of reports and documents in which the student must carry out bibliographic search, information gathering, document analysis, case analysis, writing and explanation of conclusions.